OwenRiess/cse15l-lab-reports/index.md

  ![image11](images/mkdir.png)

- -Once you are logged out you will then type out scp /Users/owenriess/.ssh/id_rsa.pub cs15lfa2ql2@ieng6.ucsd.edu:~/.ssh/authorized_keys in the terminal and put in the password that you created.
+ - Once you are logged out you will then type out scp /Users/owenriess/.ssh/id_rsa.pub cs15lfa2ql2@ieng6.ucsd.edu:~/.ssh/authorized_keys in the terminal and put in the password that you created.

 ![image12](images/password.png)